Configuration Spaces of Manifolds with Boundary: Configuration spaces, their compactifications, and algebraic structures

 \subsection{Semi-algebraic realization}

+Let $M$ be a compact manifold with boundary.
+In order to apply the theory of PA forms of~\cite{HardtLambrechtsTurchinVolic2011} to $M$, we must endow it with a semi-algebraic structure, i.e., a smooth embedding of $M$ into $\R^{N}$ for some (big) $N$ such that $M$ is defined by finite unions of finite intersections of loci of polynomial (in)equalities.

-To get a diffeomorphic semi-algebraic realization of $M$, we can apply Nash--Tognoli to the double $\tilde M = M \cup_{\partial M} \bar{M}$, obtaining some algebraic realization in $\R^N$.
+To get such a diffeomorphic semi-algebraic realization of $M$, we first apply the Nash--Tognoli theorem to the double $\tilde M = M \cup_{\partial M} \bar{M}$, and we thus obtain some (semi-)algebraic realization of $\tilde{M}$ in $\R^N$~\cite{Nash1952,Tognoli1973}.
 We have that $M$ is singled out by the equation $f>0$, where $f$ is some smooth function on a neighborhood of $\tilde M$ inside $\R^N$, regular at $\p M\subset \tilde M\subset \R^N$.
 We then use Stone--Weierstrass to approximate $f$ and its first derivatives ``closely enough'' by an algebraic function $g$.
 Our semi-algebraic realization of $M$ is then given by the defining algebraic equations for our realization of $\tilde M$, together with $g>0$.

 Alternatively, a $C^1$ realization as a semi-algebraic set may be defined as follows.
 First $M$ can be triangulated and is $C^{1}$-diffeomorphic to some simplicial complex in some $\R^{N}$.
 Each simplex is a semi-algebraic set, and there is a finite number of them (because $M$ is compact), hence $M$ itself is semi-algebraic.